-A layer of mulch will help to retain water.
+A layer of mulch or large wood chips will help to retain water.
 A couple of handfuls from our landscaping was just enough!

 I added some annual petunias and a hosta from our yard.
 The plants are small now but before you know it, they will fill out nicely!
 And the hosta will come back year after year!

 Isn’t this repurposed seed spreader container garden adorable here at our back door?

 Did you notice the logo on the seed spreader?
 Sears Cross Country!
 I love glimpses from the past like this!

 - plants of your choice

 You are probably just itching to find one of these and make this repurposed seed spreader container garden for your home!

 Be sure and pin this so you are ready to go when you find your own seed spreader!
 Follow us on Pinterest for more ideas!